josephbateh/instructions/Operating Systems/HexOS/installation.md

 ## Quickstart Guide

-For those that just want to get started, here’s the TLDR:
+For those that just want to get started, here's the TLDR:

 Download the ISO [here](https://downloads.hexos.com/TrueNAS-SCALE-24.10.0-HexOS.iso).
 Use a tool such as Balena Etcher or Rufus to image a USB flash device with the ISO.
 (Rufus has been problematic; stick with Balena Etcher)